AustinMitchell/C_build_script/Readme.md

 # C Build Script

 A script to build simple C/C++ executable projects.

+## Requirements
-Requires Python 3 and PyYAML.
+- Python 3
+- PyYAML if you want to be able to load from file, otherwise it's unneeded.
+    - `pip3 install --user pyaml`

+## Overview
 The script has some expectations:
 - All dependencies of executable can be discovered through the -MM options of your compiler
 - All source files intended to be included in the executable have a header file of the same base name and same directory structure, and their headers will be discovered in a dependency tree generated from your main source file